How many people in Germany are affected by diabetes?

 - Reduces fatal heart attacks by 77% (Source: Chaos Study 1996)

-- Low vitamin E levels increase diabetes risk 4-fold
+- Low vitamin E levels increase the risk of diabetes fourfold.

 - Typical dosage: 100-600 mg per day